eXpl0it3r/Box2D/README.md

 * [X] Update the "Hello World" example
 * [X] Update the "Testbed" example
 * [X] Rebase onto the new [Git repository](https://github.com/erincatto/box2d)
+* [ ] Adjust the build system to properly work with Visual Studios
 * [ ] Add Doxygen documentation generation to CMake

 Hints for the Testbed